-And this scholarship certainly helps make that goal more possible.
-Thank you to the donors and the entire Communications department for this generous award and continued support!
+Thank you to the donors and the Communication department for your continued support!

-I would like to thank the Communication Studies department and the donor for this generous award.
+I want to thank the Communications Studies department and the donors for this extraordinary award and honor.

 I am a Communication Studies major with minors in African American Studies and Spanish.
 Coming from the Bay Area in California, I have loved exploring the Puget Sound area and finding another home here, especially in the Communication Studies Department.
-One of my favorite classes I have taken was Communication Criticism with Professor Susan Owen because of the emphasis on analyzing different media such as film and political cartoons.
+One of my favorite classes I have taken was Film Criticism with Professor Susan Owen because of the emphasis on analyzing film from a variety of lenses.
 After taking this class, I consider myself a more critical and attuned Communications scholar.
-I plan to continue my Communication Studies exploration with a media emphasis and hopefully engage in some element of service in my future career.
+I plan to continue my Communication Studies exploration in the future in graduate school and hopefully engage in some element of service in my future career.

 Besides my academic pursuits, I enjoy participating in a variety of activities on campus.
-I am in the Dorian Singers choir and What She Said, UPS's only treble a cappella group.
-I just finished participating as an ensemble member in our main stage production of Rent, the musical.
+I sing in the Dorian Singers choir and the What She Said a cappella group.
 I also work as a Campus Visit Host with Admissions and love being an ambassador for visiting students and families.
-Last August, I was an Orientation leader as part of the Perspectives program and I am thrilled to be an Orientation leader again this upcoming Fall.
-I am a member of Greek Life on campus and serve as Pi Beta Phi's Vice President of Fraternity Development, organizing my sorority's ceremonies and rituals.
-I enjoy being a member of Phi Eta Sigma, Phi Kappa Phi, and Order of Omega, the Greek Honor Society.
+I have been an Orientation leader as part of the Perspectives program for the past two years and I am thrilled to be an Orientation leader again this upcoming Fall.
+I am a member of Greek Life on campus and have enjoyed serving in various leadership positions.
+I have also been inducted into Lambda Pi Eta, Phi Beta Kappa, and Order of Omega.

 I am thankful to the Communication Studies Department and the donor for this generous award and honor!